Adrian1690/udacity-devops-nanodegree/README.md

 - Jenkinsfile: Steps to lint, build docker image and push to docker hub.
 - run_kubernetes.sh: script to deploy image builded in Jenkins pipeline.

+## Deployment Type

+In this project use rolling deployment.
+When a new version of app is deployed, the replica set create new pods in background with new app version, these new pods replace the old pods one by one until all pods are updated.

 Follow these resources to create a cluster in aws: